-Connaught Place, also known by the original name Rajiv Chowk, is one of the famous financial and commercial business centres and market places in New Delhi.
+Connaught Place in New Delhi is one of the famous financial and commercial business centres and market places in New Delhi.

 Kamla Nagar market is famous among the students and other citizens of the city who are looking for great deals on items they buy.

 Khan Market is one of the most famous, one of the most costliest and oldest markets of Delhi famous for variety of products.